varHarrie/mokia/README.md

 # Mokia

-🐒 A data mocking library.
+🐒 An out of the box mock API server to help quickly create back-end prototype and data simulations.

 Documentation: [中文](https://varharrie.github.io/mokia/)